TimGraf/vin_service/README.md

 # VinService

-Uses the NHTSA API to decode VINs, caches the responses in a postgres database for quicker responses id that same VIN is requested again.
+Uses the NHTSA API to decode VINs, caches the responses in a postgres database for quicker responses if that same VIN is requested again.

 To start your Phoenix server: